Bayview–Hunters Point, San Francisco: Linda Brooks-Burton Library

 The original Anna E. Waden Bayview Branch Library was opened as a storefront facility in 1927.
 It was the 13th branch in the San Francisco Public Library system, replacing a "library station" that had been established in 1921.
-In 1969, a red brick building was built on the corner of 3rd Street and Revere Avenue in the Bayview-Hunters Point district.
-With a bequest from Anna E. Waden, a clerical employee of the City of San Francisco.
+In 1969, a red brick building was built on the corner of 3rd Street and Revere Avenue in the Bayview-Hunters Point district with a bequest from Anna E. Waden, a clerical employee of the City of San Francisco.
 Miss Waden's gift of $185,700 paid for the development of this cooperative community project.
 The building was completed in February 1969, and the formal dedication took place on July 12, 1969.
 The architect was John S. Bolles & Associates and the contractor was Nibbi Brothers.
 The façade included a sculpture by Jacques Overhoff.
-Linda Brooks Burton, born and raised in the Bayview was the Managing Librarian at the Bayview branch for 15 years before promotion to District Manager.
-She worked for the SF Public Library for 30 years total.
+Linda Brooks-Burton, born and raised in the Bayview, was the managing librarian at the Bayview branch for 15 years before promotion to district manager.
+She worked for the S.F.
+Public Library for 30 years total.
 Brooks-Burton was the driving force and central champion behind the new branch library building project.
-At the branch library, Linda co-founded the African American History Preservation Project in 2007 to create digital archives about a vanishing piece of local history as well as collected and recorded information about the migration of blacks to jobs at the Hunters Point Shipyard and the culture that developed in the area.
-And co-founded the Bayview Footprints Network of Community Building Groups in 2008.
+At the branch library, she co-founded the African American History Preservation Project in 2007 to create digital archives about a vanishing piece of local history, as well as collect and record information about the migration of blacks to jobs at the Hunters Point Shipyard and the culture that developed in the area.
+Brooks-Burton co-founded the Bayview Footprints Network of Community Building Groups in 2008.
 Bayview Footprints brought together dozens of community groups that tell the story of the Bayview online.
 Officials with the library system said Brooks-Burton was an advocate for education, youth and families.
 She served on the Bayview community boards of Whitney Young Child Development Center (now FACES SF) and Healing Arts Youth Center and all six branches in the South East.
-Brooks-Burton passed away Sept.
-19, 2013, from a sudden heart attack and some residents had been calling for the branch to be named after her following her death.
-Library officials said Brooks-Burton was a “tireless community champion” and officials called her the quiet champion behind the effort to build a new branch library in the Bayview.
-The Anna E. Waden Library finished construction in 2013, it was renamed in honor of Linda Brooks-Burton in 2015 and is located at Third Street and Revere.
+Brooks-Burton died September 19, 2013, from a sudden heart attack and some residents had been calling for the branch to be named after her following her death.
+Library officials said Brooks-Burton was a "tireless community champion" and officials called her the quiet champion behind the effort to build a new branch library in the Bayview.
+The new Anna E. Waden Library was completed in 2013 on the site of the previous building; it was renamed in honor of Linda Brooks-Burton in 2015.
 The building cladding is also inspired by African textile designs.
-In the buildings outside atrium are west African Adinkra symbols.
+In the building's outside atrium are west African Adinkra symbols.